beluganos/beluganos/doc/configure-ansible.md

 In `fibc.yml`, you may set general settings.
 FIBC is one of the main components of Beluganos.

 Especially, you can determine about **interface mapping between your white-box switches and Linux containers**.
 In Beluganos's architecture, the path information which was installed to Linux containers will be copied to white-box switches.
 This is because you have to configure interface mapping between switches and containers.

+Note that mapping between physical interface and logical interface is sometimes different at OpenNSL case.
+For more detail, please check [setup-guide-onsl-portmapping.md](setup-guide-onsl-portmapping.md).

 Please note that only physical interface should be described at `fibc.yml`.
 Logical (VLAN) settings should be described another files (`netplan.yml`).